 Next, write an introduction.
 When you have written the body of the essay write a general sentence or two to introduce the topic.
-You could use the device of a rhetorical question to introduce the main body of the essay.

 Finally, write a conclusion.
 Before writing the conclusion, read the essay through again.
-A conclusion should not contain new ideas, but should sum up the points you have made, and give an overall personal observation on the title.
+A conclusion should not contain new material, but should sum up the points you have made, and give an overall personal observation on the title.
+A conclusion can end with the emergence of one new idea or question based on the previous material, 'to be discussed further some other time'.